 This is Rammy is a podcast that only features news and events in and around Ramsbottom, a town just outside Manchester.
 It won the first-ever UK Podcasters Award for Best Places and Travel and boasts thousands of downloads per episode.

-The New York Launch Pod features conversations with entrepreneurs and local businesses, with the goal of helping new business owners kickstart their companies in the Big Apple.
+The New York Launch Pod features conversations with entrepreneurs and local businesses, with the goal of helping new business owners kickstart their companies in The Big Apple.
 It has also won multiple awards and been featured in several magazines.

 We’ve put together some top tips to advertise your business locally:

 Although you will need to pay a fee to join some groups, they will all allow you to attend meetings and events where you can bring exposure to your brand.
-They are a great way to form partnerships, build relationships with other businesses and play a larger role in your community.
+They are a great way to form partnerships, build relationships with other small business owners and play a larger role in your community.
 This is still true throughout lockdown: online and digital events are still relevant places to promote your business.

-Running competitions and contests are a great way to bridge the online and offline world all while increasing brand awareness.
-The best way to promote a competition or contest is through your social media: ask customers to post pictures on social media with specific (and local!) hashtags, and offer prizes to those who win the most referrals.
+Running competitions and contests are a great way to bridge the online and offline world, increase brand awareness and boost your social media marketing.
+The best way to promote a competition and boost word of mouth is through your social media.
+Ask local customers to post pictures on social media with specific (and local!) hashtags, and offer prizes to those who win the most referrals.